giantswarm/docs/src/content/guides/advanced-cluster-autoscaler-configuration/index.md

 ## Skip system pods

-By default the Cluster Autoscaler will never delete nodes which run pods of the `kube-system` namespace (except daemonset or mirror ones).
+By default, the Cluster Autoscaler will never delete nodes which run pods of the `kube-system` namespace (except `daemonset` pods).
 It can be modified by setting following property to `"false"`.

 ```yaml
 data: